revaturelabs/interviewquestions/Java/Collections/ListInterface.md

--  The following are the classes that implement List Interface.
+-  The following are the classes that implement List Interface:
 1. `ArrayList`
 2. `LinkedList`
 3. `Vector`